LSPosed/MagiskOnWSALocal/README.md

 # Magisk on WSA (with Google Apps)

-:warning: For fork developers: Please [use the GitHub Support virtual assistant chatbot](https://support.github.com/contact?flow=detach_fork&subject=Detach%20Fork&tags=rr-forks) to detach your fork from [upstream](https://github.com/LSPosed/MagiskOnWSALocal) before building with GitHub Actions, as GitHub will count your forked GitHub Actions usage against this upstream repository, which may cause this upstream repository gets disabled by GitHub staff because of numerous forks building GitHub Actions, and counting the forks' Action usage against this upstream repository.
+:warning: For fork developers: Please don't build using GitHub Actions, as GitHub will count your forked GitHub Actions usage against this upstream repository, which may cause this upstream repository gets disabled by GitHub staff because of numerous forks building GitHub Actions, and counting the forks' Action usage against this upstream repository.

-We are not against forks, but please detach them from our repository.
-If you do not make changes one day after receiving the detachment request, our organization will ban you.

 <details>
     <summary>How to detach your fork from this upstream repository (a visual guide):</summary>